vertigo1919/vertigo1919/README.md

 **Software Engineer | Former Post Production Lead @ Amazon**

-Engineer with 10 years in video editing and post-production, now working at the intersection of creative storytelling and the systems that power it.
+Software engineer with a decade in video editing and post-production, now focused on building systems for creative workflows.
 ---

 ## 🚀 Current Focus